 Geographically, the Port of Newcastle provides a rail gateway to all mainland destinations across Australia – including Victoria, South Australia, Western Australia, Northern Territory and Queensland.

-Port of Newcastle has handled thousands of passenger rail cars, locomotives, track machines and wagons, including coal, grain, intermodal, and aggregate at its West Basin berths.
+Port of Newcastle has handled thousands of passenger rail cars, locomotives, track machines and wagons, including coal, grain, intermodal, and aggregate at its West Basin berths within the General Cargo Precinct.

 - A proven track record in importing of all kinds of rail assets and rolling stock, from major campaigns to one-off shipments;